-IT was a case of two penalties – one given, one not – as Wanderers succumbed to a desperately disappointing first home defeat of the season.
+IT was a case of two penalties – one given, one not – as Wanderers succumbed to a desperately disappointing first home defeat of

 Palace had already been awarded five spot kicks this season, and took three points back home to South London after Glenn Murray made it six successful efforts 11 minutes from time.

 But Wanderers will feel aggrieved that a first-half handball by Damien Delaney in front of his own goal was not spotted by Tyne and Wear official Geoff Eltringham, after Mark Davies had headed towards goal.

 Wanderers perhaps shaded a poor first half but were lucky not to have gone in a goal down when Owen Garvan's fine cross from the left found Glenn Murray unmarked eight yards out, only for the big

 There were few moments of genuine quality, summed up by a frantic scramble in the Palace box a few moments earlier when Darcy Blake made a fine block on Chris Eagles' goal-bound shot before both he

 and Kevin Davies seemed to get in each other's way before the danger was averted.

 Home fans weren't impressed with the standard of football, and let it be known at the break, but they found their voice again in the second half as Wanderers finally started to warm up.

 Mark Davies brought a low save out of Julian Speroni and Kevin Davies missed a gilt-edged chance in front of goal after latching on to Matt Mills' flick.